alzer89/ArubaQuickConnect4All/README.md

 It will also generate Android configs for you that aren't locked up with someone else's key, so you can change them!

 Currently, it only supports Firefox and Chromium.
-Chromium-based browser should also work, however that has not been tested yet.
+Chromium-based browsers should also work, however that has not been tested yet.

 Same for BSD support.
-There's no reason it shouldn't work, we just haven't testing it yet.
+There's no reason it shouldn't work, we just haven't tested it yet.

 ## Why use this and not the official tool?
 - Works on any Linux distribution (and likely BSD)
 - Works with almost any networking components
-   - And saves the raw files, so you can manually configure it late, if you choose
+   - And saves the raw files, so you can manually configure it later, if you choose
-- Generate key lengths that are actually considered "safe"
+- Generates key lengths that are actually considered "safe" (minimum 4096-bit)
 - Much more transaparent than the official tool

 ## Installation